-But remember, cancer is a much more unlikely scenario than other urinary tract issues.
+But remember, cancer is a much more unlikely reason for bloody urine than other urinary tract issues.

 When your dog gets injured and starts to bleed, his blood vessels narrow to slow the flow of blood.
 This allows the blood to clot, which protects the wound and limits blood loss.

-But sometimes there’s a problem with your dog’s blood that stops it from being able to clot.
-It could be an external factor like rodenticide, which I talked about earlier.
+But sometimes there’s a problem with your dog’s blood that prevents clotting.
+It could be an external factor like rodenticide, described earlier.
 Other times, your dog’s body may misuse or be deficient in the proteins that help with blood clotting.
 Certain diseases, like tick borne illnesses, can also affect the blood’s ability to clot.

-What To Do If There Is Blood In Your Dog’s Urine
+What To Do If There’s Blood In Your Dog’s Urine

 If your vet does want your dog to come in, she’ll most likely want a sample of your dog’s pee for diagnostics.
 If you can, bring a sample with you.
 It’s best to get a first morning sample and refrigerate it until the appointment time.

 Once you arrive at the vets, she’ll do a diagnosis.
-Depending on the symptoms and your dog’s medical history, this can include a variety of tests.
+Depending on the symptoms and your dog’s medical history, this may mean a variety of tests.

 How Vets Diagnose The Cause Of Bloody Urine

-One of the first things your vet will do when you arrive is a physical examination of your dog. she’ll inspect the genital area and feel the abdomen, bladder and kidneys.
+One of the first things your vet will do when you arrive is a physical examination of your dog.
+She’ll check the genital area and feel the abdomen, bladder and kidneys.
 In male dogs your vet will also palpate the prostate.

 Voluntary Sample – The vet collects urine in a sterile cup as your dog pees.
 This method may be a bit awkward for you and your pooch but it’s noninvasive.